jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

 *YOU DID IT AGAIN!* You now know

-* How to solve a :doc:`/exceptions/ModuleNotFoundError`
+* How to solve a :ref:`ModuleNotFoundError`
 * How to solve a `NameError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#NameError>`_
-* How to solve a :doc:`/exceptions/TypeError` by defining a callable
+* How to solve a :ref:`TypeError` by defining a callable
 * How to solve an `AttributeError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#AttributeError>`_ by defining variables
 * How to solve an `AttributeError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#AttributeError>`_ by defining :doc:`/functions/functions`